zeidombo/Card-game/README.md

 # Card Game Simulator

 **Card Game Simulator** is a Python-based project that allows you to simulate a fun and interactive 4-player card game.
-Whether you want to play a quick game of cards with friends or test your luck and strategy, this program has got you covered!
+Play a quick game of cards with friends or test your luck and strategy.
 ## Features

 - **Create a New Deck**: The project provides a function to create a standard deck of 52 cards, which can be shuffled if desired.